-a.
 Academic dishonesty includes but is not limited to:

-i.
-Plagiarism - that is, representation of thoughts or passages from another author as one's own work;

-ii.
-Collusion - that is, collaboration with another in the preparation of written or presented work;

-iii.
-Cheating - that is, giving or receiving or soliciting information from another student during a test or examination;
+- a.
+Plagiarism that is, representation of thoughts or passages from another author as one's own work; - b.
+Collusion that is, collaboration with another in the preparation of written or presented work; - c.
+Cheating that is, giving or receiving or soliciting information from another student during a test or examination;

-iv.
-Recycling - that is, turning in work that had already been completed and turned in for another class without the express permission of the current instructor;

-v.
-Or using illicit materials in an examination or quiz - that is, unless an instructor stipulates to the contrary, no one will sit for an examination (whether in person or online) with textbooks, notes, digital devices, or any other disallowed materials.
-All members of the faculty are expected to make every possible effort to discourage all such practices.
+- d.
+Recycling that is, turning in work that had already been completed and turned in for another class without the express permission of the current instructor; - e.
+Using illicit materials in an examination or quiz that is, unless an instructor stipulates to the contrary, no one will sit for an examination (whether in person or online) with textbooks, notes, digital devices, or any other disallowed materials.
+All members of the faculty are expected to make every possible effort to discourage all such practices. - f.

-vi.
 Any and all use of generative Artificial Intelligence on graded academic work without the explicit permission of the instructor.
-Any work created in part or in whole using generative AI should be credited and cited as such.

-2. Penalties for major infractions:

-a.
-Any student found guilty of taking or attempting to take a copy of an examination or quiz from any physical or digital space in the College will be dismissed.

-b.
-Cheating on tests or examinations, cheating/plagiarizing on papers, major writing assignments, or on projects or presentations will result in a failing grade for the student in the course involved.
-The student will not be allowed to change his or her status in the course (e.g., withdraw or audit) to avoid the failing grade.
-The student may then be suspended from the College for the next semester (i.e., the fall or spring term).
-In the case of a second such violation, the student will be dishonorably dismissed from the College.

-3. Penalties for other infractions:

-a.
-The nature of penalties for academic dishonesty on work other than major assignments (daily quizzes, short writing assignments, etc.) is the responsibility of the instructor.

-4. An instructor who determines that any violation has taken place must submit a written report to the Provost (or designee) and the student involved as soon as possible after the incident, whether or not individual disciplinary action has already been taken.

-a.
-A second academic dishonesty offense of any type will render the student subject to formal disciplinary action, including possible suspension or dishonorable dismissal from the College.

-5. Appeals:

-a.
+Any work created in part or in whole using generative AI should be credited and cited as such. - 2.
+Penalties: - a.
+The penalty for a student's first act of academic dishonesty is the responsibility of the instructor and will depend on the nature of the infraction.
+The penalty may range from a zero on the assignment involved up to failure of the course.
+In the case of a first offense, an instructor might recommend an educational sanction (student revises work to demonstrate understanding of conventions of academic honesty, with a grade penalty assessed); however, the infraction would still count as the student's first instance of academic dishonesty.
+The intended penalty for the infraction will be included in the standard reporting form. - b.
+The penalty for a subsequent academic dishonesty violation of any type will render the student subject to formal disciplinary action, including possible suspension or dishonorable dismissal from the College. - 3.
+Appeals: - a.
 A student charged with academic dishonesty may appeal to the Academic Standards Committee, which is ordinarily composed of five faculty members and one student member.
 For the purpose of hearing an academic dishonesty appeal, two additional students will be appointed to the Committee by the Committee Chair after consultation with the Student Government Association president.
-If a member of the committee is also the instructor who submitted the charge of academic dishonesty that is being appealed, that member will recuse him or herself, and the remaining committee members will hear the appeal.

-b.
-A student wishing to submit an appeal must do so by letter or email to the Provost (or designee) within 48 hours of being notified that a charge has been filed.
+If a member of the committee is also the instructor who submitted the charge of academic dishonesty that is being appealed, that member will recuse him or herself, and the remaining committee members will hear the appeal. - b.
+A student wishing to submit an appeal must do so by letter or email to the Provost, at academicaffairs@shc.edu, within 48 hours of being notified that a charge has been filed. - c.

-c.
 In any case of appeal, the Committee will reach a decision only after consultation with the instructor who has reported the charges and with the student so charged.
-In some cases, the student's advisor may likewise be consulted.
+In some cases, the student's advisor may likewise be consulted. - d.
+The Committee's decision will be communicated to the Office of the Provost within 24 hours of the appeal hearing.
+The Provost or Provost's designee will communicate with the student the findings of the Committee and make any decision about penalties.

-6. Status after dismissal:

-Readmission after dishonorable dismissal for academic dishonesty will be permitted only in exceptional cases, after a lapse of one year, and will be decided by the Provost (or designee) after hearing the recommendation of the Academic Standards Committee.
+Readmission after dishonorable dismissal for academic dishonesty will be permitted only in exceptional cases, after a lapse of one year, and will be decided by the Provost or Provost's designee after hearing the recommendation of the Academic Standards Committee.